 However, since these devices are so specialized, they can only run one type of hash - for example, a Bitcoin ASIC which hashes SHA256 couldn't mine on Sia, which uses the Blake2b algorithm.
 They also tend to be expensive (generally thousands of dollars) because designing specialized chips is expensive, and they have no practical purpose once they become obsolete due to a newer, faster version or oversaturation of the network by too many ASICs.

 GPU mining was the predominant way to mine Siacoins up until January 2018.
 Prior to 2018, no ASIC devices existed for the Sia network.
 Anyone could build a mining computer, or simply put their regular computer with a decent graphics card to work, in order to mine Siacoins.
-However, as of January 2018, ASICs from a third party have been released for Siacoin and Blake2b.
-This means that anything less than ASIC mining of Siacoins is now practically obsolete, including GPU mining.
+However, in January 2018, ASICs from a third party were released for Siacoin and Blake2b.
+This means that anything less than ASIC mining of Siacoins became practically obsolete, including GPU mining.

 Because ASICs now exist on the network and GPU mining is no longer profitable, no guide is provided for mining Siacoins.
 Those who purchase ASICs will have access to setup instructions for their particular type of ASIC, which is usually as basic as logging into a web page, selecting a mining pool and entering a wallet address for payouts.

 The Sia development team took pre-orders in the summer of 2017 for their own ASIC device, dubbed the Obelisk SC1.
 The devices were eventually delivered throughout the end of 2018 and 2019.
 The Obelisk miners were the source of a lot of controversy within the Sia community, including underwhelming miner specifications, late deliveries, financial troubles, and a fork of the Sia network.
 After this fork, Obelisks were the only ASIC capable of mining on the main Sia chain until 2020.